thebrianbug/dotfiles/README.md

 # Dotfiles

-Personal system configuration using [Home Manager](https://nix-community.github.io/home-manager/) and [Nix](https://nixos.org/) for Fedora 41 with GNOME on Wayland.
+Personal system configuration using [Home Manager](https://nix-community.github.io/home-manager/) and [Nix](https://nixos.org/) for both Fedora 41 with GNOME on Wayland and NixOS virtual machines.

 ## Features